Back to CapsNets Hub

 From Scalars to Vectors

-The key idea of Capsule Networks is to replace scalar feature activations with vector outputs called capsules.
-Each capsule encodes:
+Capsule Networks replace scalar feature activations with vector outputs called capsules.
+Each capsule encodes two things:

 Why Vectors Enable Equivariance

-When the input image rotates, the capsule vector's orientation changes but its length (probability) remains stable.
-This is equivariance: the representation transforms in a predictable way corresponding to the input transformation.
+When the input image rotates, the capsule vector's orientation changes but its length (probability) stays stable.
+That's equivariance: the representation transforms predictably with the input.

 The Squashing Function

-Since capsule lengths represent probabilities, we need a non-linearity that maps any vector to a vector with length in $[0, 1)$ while preserving orientation.
-This is the squashing function:
+Capsule lengths represent probabilities, so we need a non-linearity that maps any vector to length $[0, 1)$ while preserving orientation.
+The squashing function:

 $$ \mathbf{v} = \frac{\|\mathbf{s}\|^2}{1 + \|\mathbf{s}\|^2} \cdot \frac{\mathbf{s}}{\|\mathbf{s}\|} $$